apache/druid/docs/ingestion/supervisor.md

 The `tuningConfig` object is optional.
 If you don't specify the `tuningConfig` object, Druid uses the default configuration settings.

-The following table outlines the `tuningConfig` configuration properties that apply to both Apache Kafka and Amazon Kinesis ingestion methods:
+The following table outlines the `tuningConfig` configuration properties that apply to both Apache Kafka and Amazon Kinesis ingestion methods.
+For configuration properties specific to Apache Kafka and Amazon Kinesis, see [Kafka tuning configuration](kafka-ingestion.md#tuning-configuration) and [Kinesis tuning configuration](kinesis-ingestion.md#tuning-configuration) respectively.

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|